 - To turn on Drive, see Turn Drive on or off for users.

-- To allow users to install Drive apps, click Apps G Suite Drive and Docs Data Access.
+- To allow users to install Drive apps, click Apps G Suite Drive and Docs Features and applications.

-- In the Drive SDK section, check Allow users to access Google Drive with the Drive SDK API.
+- In the Drive SDK section, check the Allow users to access Google Drive with the Drive SDK API box.

 Each user who want to sync their data with Outlook must have GSSMO installed on their computer.
 You have 2 options for installation.